Privacy Policy

 For the purposes of this Regulation:

-Explanation: Usually, such consent on websites is given via a cookie consent tool.
+Explanation: On websites, such consent usually takes place via a cookie consent tool.
 You probably know this.
-Whenever you visit a website for the first time, you are usually asked via a banner whether you agree to or consent to data processing.
-You can usually also make individual settings and thus decide for yourself which data processing you allow and which you don’t.
-If you do not consent, no personal data about you may be processed.
-In principle, consent can of course also be given in writing, i.e. not via a tool.
+Whenever you visit a website for the first time, you are usually asked via a banner whether you agree or consent to the data processing.
+Usually, you can also make individual settings and thus decide for yourself which data processing you allow and which you do not.
+If you do not consent, no personal data may be processed from you.
+In principle, consent can of course also be given in writing, i.e., not via a tool.

 Personal Data